FlagOpen/FlagScale/tools/monitor/README.md

 # Training Log Monitor

-This monitoring tool is used to monitor training logs on remote servers, check for anomalies in the logs, and send email alerts.
+This monitoring tool is used to monitor training logs on remote servers, check for anomalies in the logs, send reminders via email or Feishu robot.
 This tool aims to ensure that problems during the training process can be identified in a timely manner, including timely monitoring of training jamming or slowing down.

 # NOTE

+For email reminders:
    1. This program requires a password to be entered during runtime, so please ensure that it is used in a secure environment to avoid the risk of password leakage.
    2. Training anomaly monitoring relies on historical training data analysis using various statistical methods.
 Please manually observe the logs for a period of time to ensure that at least the first 10 iterations are normal.

+For Feishu robot reminders:
+   1. This program requires a URL of Feishu Robot to be entered during runtime, so please ensure that it is used in a secure environment to avoid the risk of URL leakage.
+   2. Training anomaly monitoring relies on historical training data analysis using various statistical methods.
+Please manually observe the logs for a period of time to ensure that at least the first 10 iterations are normal.

 ## Features

 - Monitors a remote log file for training status.
 - Sends corresponding abnormal information prompt emails based on log analysis results, including sample content for clarity.
 - Configurable check interval.
-- Prompts the user for the source email password securely.

 ## Prerequisites